oracle-livelabs/security/blockchain-table-new/introduction/introduction.md

     - Understand countersignatures, delegate signing, and signature verification flows.

 4. **Blockchain table Digest Operations and Verification**
-    - Learn how to generate full-table or filtered row digests and produce cryptographically signed snapshots.
+    - Learn how to generate last-rows or filtered row digests and produce cryptographically signed snapshots.
     - Use signed and unsigned digests to verify blockchain table integrity and detect unauthorized changes.

 5. **Blockchain Table Backed Flashback Journals for Regular Tables**